 - 1. You should know the maximum number of recommendations a particular college wants.
-Don't go over that number.
+Do not go over that number.
 Be strategic in the teachers you select. - 2.
-Ask the selected facutly in person if he/she will assist you. - 3.
-You MUST complete the Letter of Recommendation Survey found under the Naviance Student ABOUT ME tab.
+Ask the selected faculty in person if he/she will assist you. - 3.
+You MUST complete the Letter of Recommendation Survey found under the MaiaLearning Surveys tab.
+Click on Surveys on the MaiaLearning Dashboard.
 This will assist the person in writing a quality recommendation for you.
 The more details a teacher or counselor can provide, the more it will assist the admissions committee in knowing if you are a good academic fit for their college. - 4.
-Finally, submit your formal request using Naviance Student.
+Finally, submit your formal request using MaiaLearning.

-Counselor recommendation letters should be requested in person but do not need to be added in Naviance.
+\Counselor recommendation letters should be requested in person and do not need to be added in MaiaLearning.